With the success of Lady Gaga's "Poker Face," it only

 He was just some Joseph looking for a manger.

-For a critical look at Lady Gaga's "Poker Face" and its impact on the poker world, make sure to check out Owen Laukkanen's story from a few days ago.
+For a critical look at Lady Gaga's "Poker Face" and its impact on the poker world, make sure to check out Owen Laukkanen's story.